hackclub/hackclub/workshops/personal_website/README.md

 3. Login with the account you just created!

-**Note: all further Cloud9 links in our workshops will be https://c9.io/login to avoid confusion**

 Congratulations, you've officially set up all of your coding tools for the semester!

 Now we're ready to start the website!